goloop/log/README.md

     func (l *Log) Warnf(format string, a ...interface{}) (n int, err error)

-Warnf creates message with WARN level, according to a format specifier and writes to log.Writer.
+Warnf creates message with Warn level, according to a format specifier and writes to log.Writer.
 It returns the number of bytes written and any write error encountered.